 For questions or additional needed information related to the University Handbook, please contact the Academic Affairs Office, 715-346-4686.

-Procedures for proposing New or Revised University Handbook Policy proposal template
+New or Revised University Handbook Policy proposal template